How to Renew your Motorcycle LTO Registration in 2023

 After collecting the necessary documentation, it is now time to renew your motorcycle’s registration.
 Here are the steps for doing so:

 1. Your registration can be renewed at any LTO District Office.
-Go to the closest one to your location.
+Go to the one closest to your location.
 Do not forget to bring your motorcycle for inspection and the necessary paperwork.
 Remember to dress appropriately.

 2. Proceed to the LTO Transaction Counter and inform the staff that you wish to renew your motorcycle registration.
 He/she will give you a Motor Vehicle Inspection Report form and a queue number.